Richard R. Burt: Supported Joe Biden for President

 In 2020, Burt, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

-Burt is a board member of the Center for the National Interest.
+Burt is a board member of the Dmitri Simes headed Center for the National Interest.